miohtama/opsec/source/incidences/index.rst

                     <td>

                             <p>
-                                <a href="../web/index.html#cross-site-request-forgery-csrf">The software is written in a manner that it doesn't accept cross-site requests</a>
+                                <a href="../web/index.html#cross-site-request-forgery-csrf">Software is written in a manner that it doesn't accept cross-site requests</a>
                             </p>

                     </td>